 Oh and one more thing, remember that the notice is to KEEP your food from burning.
 It doesn’t mean it has burned!

-So don’t be afraid to open up the Instant Pot, check on your food and hopefully it will be just fine.
+So don’t be afraid to open up the Instant Pot, check on your food and add some extra cooking liquid if needed.
 You can also continue cooking your meal once this is done.
 It may be a pain but checking a meal is always better than burning it!
 Don’t you agree?

 Check out more easy Instant Pot recipes here: